Thank you for submitting the form. Your reference number is

 The fact that most incidents RACV attended were accidental led RACV to develop the Check Keys Check Kids campaign.
 Check Keys Check Kids aims to address cases of children being accidentally locked in a hot car by providing parents with practical tips to help avoid accidentally locking their keys in the car.

-The video below shows tips to help avoid locking your children in the car, including to:
+The video above shows tips to help avoid locking your children in the car, including:

 wind windows down before children get in the car